Toni77777/EmptyList/README.md

 ## Installation

 Feel free copy-paste ```EmptyList``` to your project or can install via [CocoaPods](https://cocoapods.org).
-Аor installation through [CocoaPods](https://cocoapods.org) add the following line to your Podfile:
+For installation through [CocoaPods](https://cocoapods.org) add the following line to your Podfile:

 ```ruby
 pod 'EmptyList', '~> 1.0.0'